New Westminster (federal electoral district): 1914 till 1979

 The 1966 redistribution, which combined northern Burnaby into North Vancouver-Seymour, New Westminster riding extended as far into Burnaby as Grandview Highway and Edmonds Avenue, including Burnaby Mountain and the areas of Coquitlam west of Laurentian Avenue.
 At the time this included the then-municipality of Fraser Mills adjoining the francophone community at Maillardville.
 Langley, Surrey and Delta were excluded from the riding.

 The riding was abolished in 1976.
 Successor ridings were Burnaby and New Westminster—Coquitlam.

+Historical boundaries

 Members of Parliament

+While its provincial counterpart returned a premier, a deputy premier, and numerous consequential provincial ministers, including one who served both in federal cabinet while elected an MP elsewhere, not a single MP elected from this seat ever served in federal cabinet.
+It however returned a few infamous character: